As a subbie, you’ll most likely be well versed in how to quote a construction job.

 Considering the quote might be quite long, it’s always worth making it extra clear what your overall figure is.
 We’re talking big, bold text.
 Make sure it’s clear what the tax excluded and tax included pricing is.

 Don’t make the head contractor suffer by reading all the small font line items.

-You’ll also need to include the obvious details of both parties, what project it’s for any other classic administrative details.
+You’ll need to include the obvious details of both parties involved,

 Here’s where the hard work goes.
 You’ll need to show the head contractor what is and isn’t included.
 This is applicable to both the labour and materials.